rumorz-ai/rumorz-sdk/README.md

 Integrate your AI agents and applications with Rumorz.
 We provide a simple and easy interface to query for news, events and analytics on any entity in the crypto ecosystem, and offer Agentic workflows to save you hours of research and analysis.

+## 🔒 API Access
+Please email othmane@rumorz.io to get an API key

-## 🚀 Examples of integrations
+## 🚀 Use cases

-- Functions/Tools for AI Agents
-- RAG based applications
+- Use a Tools for AI Agents and RAG based applications
+- Market monitoring
 - Trading strategies
+- Monetizing social bots on Telegram, Discord, Twitter...
-- Automated reports (emails, PDFs...)
+- Automated workflows: emails, PDFs, reports etc...
-- Analytics dashboards
-- Web applications
+- News and sentiment data for web applications
 - Internal bots for crypto communities
-- Monetizing social bots on Telegram, Discord, Twitter...

-## 🚀 AI workflows and data
+## 🚀 Features
 - **Market updates**: Get a real-time cryptocurrency market update, using the most relevant and recent information
 - **Summaries**: Get a summary of about any entity over any specific timeframe
-- **Social analytics**: Social volume, sentiment, fear, uncertainty and other metrics for any token, person or company in crypto
+- **Analytics**: Social volume, sentiment, fear, uncertainty and other metrics for any token, person or company in crypto
 - **Search**: find tokens, companies and people in the graph
-- **News posts**: get real-time and historical news for any entity
+- **News data**: get real-time and historical news for any entity

 ## 🚀 Installation